200 (Criminal Minds): Plot

-After being abducted at the end of the previous episode, JJ (A. J. Cook) wakes restrained.
+After being abducted at the end of the previous episode, JJ (A. J. Cook) wakes up bound and gagged.
 She recognizes her captor, who drugs her.

 In a flashback to the U.S. Operations Camp in Afghanistan in 2010, JJ meets with Section Chief Erin Strauss (Jayne Atkinson).
 JJ has been assigned to a task force that is looking for Osama bin Laden, and will interrogate female suspects without the brutality used on male suspects.
-JJ meets Mateo Cruz (Esai Morales); Michael Hastings (Tahmoh Penikett); and Tivon Askari (Faran Tahir), her interpreter.
+JJ meets Mateo Cruz (Esai Morales), the head of the taskforce; senior CIA operative Michael Hastings (Tahmoh Penikett); and Tivon Askari (Faran Tahir), her interpreter.

-In the present day, the Behavioral Analysis Unit (BAU) learns of her disappearance and that she previously worked with their new Section Chief, Cruz, who is also missing.
-While looking through JJ's old office, Rossi (Joe Mantegna) and Blake (Jeanne Tripplehorn) find documents about JJ's 2010 mission, code-named "Integrity".
+In the present day, the BAU learns of JJ's disappearance and the truth of her past relationship with their new Section Chief, Cruz, who is also missing.
+While looking through JJ's old office, Rossi (Joe Mantegna) and Blake (Jeanne Tripplehorn) find classified documents about JJ's 2010 mission, code-named "Integrity".
 Hotch (Thomas Gibson) goes to the Department of State to see Under Secretary of State for Arms Control and International Security Affairs Rosemary Jackson (Debrah Farentino), the creator of JJ's taskforce.
 Under Secretary Jackson reveals Tivon Askari as the perpetrator, but, to avoid government scandal, bans the BAU from the investigation.
 Despite the ban, Hotch calls in reinforcements: Emily Prentiss (Paget Brewster), former BAU agent, now head of Interpol.

 The BAU classifies Askari as a serial killer and identifies his pattern.
-Askari tortures JJ and Cruz with water boarding, electrocution, and, for JJ, attempted rape, in order to get security codes to “Integrity”.
+Askari tortures JJ and Cruz with water boarding, electrocution, and, for JJ, attempted rape, in order to get security codes to "Integrity".
 JJ realizes that Askari is working with someone else, and, although the team initially suspects Cruz, Hastings is the real mole.
 His death via a roadside bomb in Afghanistan, which caused JJ to miscarry, was faked.

-While the team looks for JJ and Cruz, "Blackbird", JJ, appears on Garcia (Kirsten Vangsness)’s computer screen.
-She and Kevin (Nicholas Brendon) are apprehended for their hacking, but are able to relay JJ's location.
-Prentiss and Hotch find JJ just in time to prevent Askari from killing her.
-JJ and Prentiss fight Hastings, which culminates in his death by falling off the roof.
-Later, the team and Prentiss celebrate at a bar and say farewell to Prentiss before she heads back to London.
+While the team looks for JJ and Cruz, "Blackbird" (JJ) appears on Garcia (Kirsten Vangsness)’s computer screen.
+She and Kevin (Nicholas Brendon) are arrested for their hacking, but are able to relay JJ's location.
+The team arrives at Hastings' hideout where they find Cruz non-fatally stabbed in the stomach by Askari, and Hotch shoots Askari to death before he can kill JJ.
+While the rest of the team guns down Hastings' remaining henchmen, JJ and Prentiss corner Hastings on the roof and fight him until he eventually falls to his death.
+After JJ is medically cleared and Garcia and Kevin released from custody, the team celebrates at a bar and bids farewell to Prentiss before she heads back to London.